JustinJasa/sc-take-home-assessment/README.md

 # sc-grad-2025

-The technical take home for SC graduate program of 2025.
+Hey SC Team,

+Im Justin and here is my solution to the take home assessment.

+Please view the comments on top of files for the explanation.

+Kind regards,
+Justin Jasa

 ## Getting started